fullfacing/keycloak4s/README.md

 * keycloak4s-admin-monix: `"com.fullfacing" %% "keycloak4s-monix" % "1.0"`
 * keycloak4s-akka-http:   `"com.fullfacing" %% "keycloak4s-akka-http" % "1.0"`

-(The core module is already included in all other modules and is not required to be pulled in under normal circumstances.)
+The core module is a dependency for all other modules and therefore is automatically pulled in when using any other module.

 ## Module: keycloak4s-core <a name="keycloak4s-core"></a>
 The core module contains functionality (such as logging and error handling) and models shared between modules.